 Yes.
 The Library is open for visits by appointment.
 When making an appointment to use the Library be sure to include your adopted book’s information, particularly the catalog entry provided for rare books up for adoption, so the librarians can bring out the book.

-Please contact us with additional questions at the Library office by calling 212-822-7301 or emailing [email protected].
+Please contact us with additional questions at the Library office by calling 212-822-7315 or emailing email@example.com.